delvtech/hyperdrive-infra/README.md

 We also support shortcuts for common combinations.
 The most inclusive tag used will take priority.

-- `--all` : Fund accounts and enable all components: devnet, data, postgres, bots, frontend, and ports.
+- `--all` : Fund accounts and enable all components: anvil, data, postgres, bots, frontend, and ports.
+- `--competition`: Fund accounts and enable anvil, bots and ports.
+Use this for a trading competition deployment.
-- `--develop` : Fund accounts and enable devnet, data, postgres, bots and ports.
+- `--develop` : Fund accounts and enable anvil, data, postgres, bots and ports.
 Suitable for local development work.
-- `--ec2` : Fund accounts and enable devnet, data, and ports.
+- `--ec2` : Fund accounts and enable anvil, data, and ports.
 Need configuration to external postgres.

-You can also change the tags in `env/env.tags` to modify which docker image you build from.
+You can also change the tags in `env/env.images` to modify which docker image you build from.

 ## Pulling the images